Learning in Discounted-cost and Average-cost Mean-field Games: Mean-field equilibrium operator for discounted-cost

 \begin{assumption} We assume that

 where $Q_{\Lip} > 0$. \end{assumption}

 This assumption is used to ensure that the MFE operator is a contraction, which is crucial to establish the error analysis of the learning algorithm.
 Note that using Banach fixed point theorem, one can also compute the mean-field equilibrium by applying the MFE operator recursively to obtain successive approximations (i.e., Picard iteration).
-However, this is not the main motivation for establishing that the MFE operator is a contraction.
-Indeed, computing the mean-field equilibrium via the MFE operator can also be established using several different iterative methods, such as Mann iteration, with a more relaxed condition on the MFE operator (see \cite{Ber07}).
-However, it is not possible to prove convergence of the learning algorithm without a contraction condition, although it is restrictive.
-Moreover, imposing a contraction condition is a common method in learning mean-field games (see \cite{GuHuXuZh19,FuYaChWa19}).
+However, even if it is restrictive, it is not possible to prove convergence of the learning algorithm without a contraction condition.
+In addition, imposing a contraction condition is a common method in learning mean-field games (see \cite{GuHuXuZh19,FuYaChWa19}).

 Note that, given any state-measure $\mu$, the value function $J_{\mu}$ of policy $\pi$ with initial state $x$ is given by

 Then, the optimal value function is defined as $J_{\mu}^*(x) \coloneqq \inf_{\pi \in \Pi} J_{\mu}(\pi,x)$ for all $x \in \sX$.
 Using $J_{\mu}^*$, we can characterize the set of optimal policies $\Psi(\mu)$ for $\mu$ as follows.
 Firstly, $J_{\mu}^*(x)$ is the unique fixed point of the Bellman optimality operator $T_{\mu}$, which is a $\beta$-contraction with respect to the $\|\cdot\|_{\infty}$-norm: